caiks/TBOT03/README.md

 ros2 run TBOT03 actor actor.json

 ```
-The turtlebot moves ahead and then crashes into the wall -
+When the simulator is started the turtlebot moves ahead and then crashes into the wall -
 ```
 actor       START
 actor       WAIT_ODOM       time 10.277s